If you have a question regarding false teeth, you have come to the right place. Here we will answer many frequently asked questions about dentures.

 Which is better – dentures or dental implants?

 Dental implants are a popular choice if you are only missing one or two teeth.
 Dentures are a logical choice if you are missing several teeth.
-Your dentist will be able to advise you for the best solution based on your oral health needs.
+Your dentist will be able to advise you on the best solution based on your oral health needs.

 What are false teeth made of?